About

 }

-On the client-side the createUser
+On the client side, the createUser

-RPC method will accept FormData
+RPC method will accept a FormData

-instance as a body:
+instance as the body:

 import { UserRPC } from 'vovk-client';